Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

     > **Tips & Tricks:**
     > - Bootstrap makes layouting in html quite easy as it doesn't require you to create a separate css stylesheet.
     > - Style attributes are added right into the class description.
-    > - For the cards to have the same size, you have to add "d-flex" and "flex-column" to the class card-body -> class="card-body d-flex flex-column"
+    > - For the cards to have the same size, you have to add "d-flex" and "flex-column" to the class card-body -> class="card-body d-flex flex-column".

 ### 5.5 Searchbar for different user defined configurations
 - In Order to make our website even more interactive and advanced, we included input fields that determine the search parameter.